Beware of All Those Mother's Day Coupons Popping up in Your Social Media Feeds

 Scammers will try to piggyback onto anything that might turn your money into their money.
 Unfortunately, Mother's Day is no exception.
-In this case, people are asked to fill out a survey to get coupons for large discounts from major retail chains like Bed, Bath & Beyond and Lowe's Home Improvement.
+In this case, people are asked to fill out a survey to get coupons for large discounts from major retail chains like Bed Bath & Beyond, Target, and Lowe's Home Improvement.

-The coupons may never arrive and are worthless anyway, but the personal information you provide when filling out the survey is valuable to the crooks.
+These supposed coupons may never even arrive and are fake and worthless if they do, but the personal information you provide when filling out the online survey is valuable to the crooks.
 They can use it to commit identity theft and/or target you for email phishing scams in the future.

-To protect yourself from these and other scams, Attorney General Stein offers the following tips:
+To protect yourself from these and other scams, North Carolina Attorney General Josh Stein offers the following tips:

 - Be on the lookout for emails that ask you to confirm your personal information or account number, or to transfer money.